bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 };
 ```

-Now we need to add a component to display output of our method calls and this will also need a state variable to track our method call response.
+Now we need to add a component to display the output of our method calls and this will also need a state variable to track our method call response.
 To achieve this add the following code.

 ```javascript
 // screens/home.js